arangodb/arangodb/README_maintainers.md

 The driver integration also features JWT pass in.
 It will launch a cluster with 3 DB-Servers, as the tests expect to have at least 3 DB-Servers.

+#### Java driver

+Pre-requisites:
+ - have a arangodb-java-driver checkout next to the ArangoDB source tree in the 'next' branch
+ - have a maven binary in the path (mvn)

+Once this is completed, you may run it like this:

+    ./scripts/unittest java_driver --javasource ../arangodb-java-driver/ --cluster true

 ### Debugging Tests